 Need a new book for May?

-Here’s a roundup of the new books being released in May that I am most excited about, by and/or about women of color, LBTQ+ women, women with disabilities, feminists, and womxn from other historically underrepresented and underserved communities.
+Here’s a roundup of the new books being released in May that I am most excited about, by and/or about women of color, LBTQ+ women, women with disabilities, gender non-conforming people, feminists, and womxn from other historically underrepresented and underserved communities.

 If you are curious about which books I focus on, see my Review Policy.
 These are just guidelines and I reserve the right to include (or not!) any books I see fit.

 I’ll probably add to this list as I learn of others; if you have a suggestion, please place it in the comments below!

 Awu’s Story by Justine Mintsa and Cheryl Toman (Translator)

 “At the dawn of the twenty-first century, villages in the Fang region of northern Gabon must grapple with the clash of tradition and the evolution of customs throughout modern Africa.
 With this tension in the background, the passionate, deft, and creative seamstress Awu marries Obame, after he and his beloved wife, Bella, have been unable to conceive.
 Because all three are reluctant participants in this arrangement, theirs is an emotionally fraught existence.
 Through heartbreaking and disastrous events, Awu grapples with long-standing Fang customs that counter her desire to take full control of her life and home.

 Supplemented with a foreword and critical introduction highlighting Justine Mintsa’s importance in African literature, Awu’s Story is an essential work of African women’s writing and the only published work to meditate this deeply on some of the Fang’s most cherished legends and oral history.”–Amazon

 “The world has changed.
 Scientists warned it would happen.